 Location: I-275 Downtown East exit at 801 E. Scott Street

 Artist: Tes One

-Poe Parking Garage is immediately surrounded by several of Tampa’s cultural assets, and the vibrant design of the murals interpret the call to “Stay Curious” reminding guests of all ages to continuing learning and experiencing the arts.
-The large scale murals, prominently painted along Gasparilla Plaza as well as in other areas of the garage, are visible and welcome visitors into downtown Tampa as one approaches from I-275 and for those coming from the West Tampa area via Cass Street.
+Poe Parking Garage is immediately surrounded by several of Tampa’s cultural assets, and the vibrant design of the murals interprets the call to “Stay Curious” reminding guests of all ages to continue learning and experiencing the arts.
+The large-scale murals, prominently painted along Gasparilla Plaza as well as in other areas of the garage, are visible and welcome visitors into downtown Tampa as one approach from I-275 and for those coming from the West Tampa area via Cass Street.

 "Stay Curious" by artists Bask and Tes One celebrates and promotes the creative culture of Tampa Bay.
 By applying a meaningful message and a design that accentuates the structure’s form and access points, the Poe Garage is re-introduced to the community as a landmark unto itself and a clear indication of its arrival in the Tampa Arts District.

 "Florida Avenue Mural / Tampa Postcard" commissioned 2003, repainted 2012